Louis Hachette: Milestones

 Hachette also manifested great interest in the formation of mutual friendly societies among the working classes, in the establishment of benevolent institutions, and in other questions relating to the amelioration of the poor, a subject on which he wrote various pamphlets.
 He also lent the weight of his influence towards a just settlement of issues relating to international literary copyright.

+Personal life

+Hachette was married twice, first to Amélie Catherine Marie Agathe Barbedienne (1803–1832) on 17 February 1827 in Paris.
+Before her death, they were the parents of: